What Are Egress Windows?

 There are several styles of windows that work well for basements and meet building code requirements.

-Casement windows are a good option for not a lot of wall space.
+Casement windows are a good option for limited wall space.
 These windows operate like a door, swinging free to provide a wide opening.

 Casement windows open by rotating a handle.
-Pella® casement windows feature a crank that folds away.
+Pella® casement windows incorporate a crank that folds away.
 That way, the crank won't get in the way of window treatments.

 This window must have at least 8 square feet of net opening.